holepunchto/hyperdrive/README.md

 - [ ] Storing downloaded files as actual files (not in leveldb doh)
 - [x] Full documention of the apis/protocols
 - [ ] Tit-for-tat swarm logic
+- [ ] pass in a hypercore instead of leveldb
-- [ ] peer discovery events so a dht would know what to look for
+- [x] peer discovery events so a dht would know what to look for (in hypercore)
-- [ ] Tests for internal logic
+- [x] Tests for internal logic (in hypercore)
-- [ ] Move archive/file abstractions to new modules
+- [x] Move archive/file abstractions to new modules (moved core out to hypercore)
 - [x] A bit of refactoring

 ## Usage